Castelnau-d'Auzan: Population

 This phenomenon started, as in many other rural areas during the War of 1914-1918.
 Many young men did not return home.
 Lack of manpower changed the once wealthy and healthy pastoral area in a region where the population and wealth both decreased.
 New immigrants from Spain and Italy compensated partly the loss in population.

 After the independence of Algeria, the French farmers and winemakers returning to France were encouraged to settle in the Gers.

 All these waves of immigrants now are completely integrated.

 Due to the changes in the rural economics the last decade agricultural land and farms were put on the market and sold to newcomers from the north of Europe, looking for an active countryside way of life.

 Gradually immigration changed, nowadays retired people from the north European urban areas come to the Gers in search of homes for their retirement.

 Features

-Castelnau-d'Auzan is surrounded by vineyards, smoothly undulating hills and here and there a nice little village.
-The setting and ambiance are perfect for promenades by foot or by bicycle, or a little play of golf on the splendid Golf de Guinlet, which is on five minutes distance of the village.
+Castelnau-d'Auzan is surrounded by vineyards, undulating hills and other villages.
+Nearby is the Golf de Guinlet, which is on five minutes distance of the village.

 Because of its landscapes the Gers is now and then called the "Tuscany of France".
 The summers are long and warm; the winters are warm and short.
 In the neighborhood are numerous old castles, little medieval walled villages, small cities built around castles and "sacred" places, because the Way of St. James of Compostela and the Via Podiensis are going through the Gers and left their traces.